 Carter's (CRI)

-Carter's keeps us up at night.
+Carter's is in for a bumpy ride.
 Not only are its sales cratering but also its low returns on capital suggest it struggles to generate profits.― StockStory Analyst Team

 1. News